Informatics Perspectives on Decision Taking, a Case Study on Resolving Process Product Ambiguity: Concluding remarks

 \subsection{Informatics perspectives on decision making}

-I will use decision making as a reference to the bundle: decision process making, decision making, decision taking, decision shaking.
-Which perspectives from informatics can be formulated.

-\begin{itemize} \item Description methods for: (decision outcome) typing, (decision process) protocols, modeling in time of decision processes. \item Protocol support for decision processes, for instance by way of providing workflow models and assistance. \item A mechanical perspective consisting of a multi-thread with strategic interleaving view on DTO and CDTO activity. \item Informatics based terminology for running processes: progression, trace of a thread, concurrent operation, run of a machine, putting an instruction sequence into effect, precondition, postcondition. \item Formulating real time aspects of decision taking in terms of preparatory design of instruction sequences making use of conditions phrased in short-circuit logic. \item Decision support systems: in practice many decision support systems mainly provide choice support, but all automated support for the decision process design and decision process control count as decision support. \end{itemize}
+Besides providing a detailed definition of decision taking and providing a perspective on that from a viewpoint of informaticology the paper implicitly provides a description of decision making and an informaticological perspective on that theme.
+Here is a summary of conclusions about decision making that may be inferred from our discussions above. \begin{itemize} \item Description methods for: (decision outcome) typing, design and architecture of decision processes, (decision process) protocols, modeling in time of decision processes.
+Given more or less formalized descriptions of decision processes simulation, analysis, and verification can be made available in the context of decision making. \item Protocol support for decision processes, for instance by way of providing workflow models and assistance. \item Providing a mechanical perspective on decision thread effectuation in terms of multi-threading with strategic interleaving.
+Multithreading allows both the concurrent activity of different decision processes as eel as the interleaving of decision processes with other threads of activity. \item Dedicated terminology for running processes: progression, trace of a thread, concurrent operation, run of a machine, putting an instruction sequence into effect, precondition, postcondition. \item Formulating real time aspects of decision taking in terms of preparatory design of instruction sequences making use of conditions phrased in short-circuit logic.\footnote{ This perspective is speculative at this moment, but if on the one hand conditions become more complicated, and on the other hand the wish to limit energy consumption calls for slower processing and even for giving up the guarantees of deterministic output by allowing more impact of noise, then dynamic valuation of boolean expressions (as part of conditions) becomes an unavoidable reality.} \item Decision making support systems: in practice many decision support systems mainly provide choice support, but all automated support for the decision process design and decision process control may count as decision making support. \item Conceptual clarification about the notion of a decision in relation to, promise, imposition, suggestion, request etc. \end{itemize}